-We have successfully established primary 3D organoid cultures of diverse tissues and used them to achieve the first in vitro conversion of primary intestine, stomach and pancreas tissue to adenocarcinoma (Ootani et al, Nat Med 2009; Li et al, Nat Med 2014).
+We have successfully established primary 3D organoid cultures of diverse tissues and used them to achieve the first in vitro conversion of primary intestine, stomach and pancreas tissue to adenocarcinoma (Ootani et al, Nat Med 2009; Li et al, Nat Med 2014) amongst others.
 These organoid systems comprise an robust in vitro system which we are exploiting for the functional validation of putative oncogenic loci which are identified in whole-genome cancer surveys such as TCGA.
 We collaborate extensively with systems biologists to interrogate large-scale cancer genomics datasets in organoids using barcoded screening methods, which are identifying new oncogenes against which we then attempt to develop new therapies.
 Further, we have established large biobanks of organoids from clinical cancer biopsies with relevance to tumor modeling and predication of patient responses to therapeutics.
-We also apply organoid models to cancer drug discovery.
+We also apply organoid models to cancer drug discovery and drug resistance.

 Intestinal stem/progenitor biology.

 The complete regeneration of the epithelial lining of the intestine every 5-7 days renders the intestine a model system for studying stem cell behaviors.
 We are investigating the regulation of the intestinal stem cell (ISC) compartment by extracellular signals such as Wnts, using adenoviral and conditional knockout approaches.
 We have defined R-spondins as dominant regulators of the ISC niche with Wnts playing a more permissive role using lineage tracing, bioengineered Wnts and single cell RNA-seq approaches (Yan et al., Nature, 2017a; Janda et al, Nature 2017b).
-We have found that Bmi1+ ISC are strongly injury-inducible versus the homeostatic function of Lgr5+ ISC (c.f.
+We have found that Bmi1+ ISC are strongly injury-inducible versusthe homeostatic function of Lgr5+ ISC (c.f.
 Yan et al, PNAS 2012, Barry et al, Nature 2013) and have enteroendocrine characteristics (Yan et al., Stem Cell, 2017).
-Further, we have derived robust organoid methods for prolonged culture of and ex vivo expansion of primary intestinal tissue, with preservation of ISCs and recapitulation of the Wnt- and Notch-dependent ISC niche, even allowing peristalsis (Ootani et al, Nat Med 2009; Li et al Nat Med 2014).
+Further, we have derived robust organoid methods for prolonged culture of and ex vivo expansion of primary intestine and other GI organs, with preservation of ISCs and recapitulation of the Wnt- and Notch-dependent ISC niche, even allowing peristalsis (Ootani et al, Nat Med 2009; Li et al Nat Med 2014).